Have you just started a new blog and can’t figure out how to promote your amazing content and increase your blog traffic successfully?

 While your main focus is the promotion of your amazing blog content, turning email marketing in a powerful ally requires you shouldn’t neglect to optimize your emails.

 If you want to skyrocket your blog traffic you should optimize both your email body and subject lines to increase your email deliverability and avoid ending up in your subscribers’ spam folders.
+You can even use an email deliverability tool.

 The first thing you should focus on is what your subscribers will see first when they open their mailbox.